thealexgraham/paad/README.md

 Please check out this [demo video!](https://www.youtube.com/watch?v=TJlD6vVK9yk)

-My master's thesis for the NYU Music Technology program that PAAD was developed for can be found [here](http://alexgraham.net/paad/graham_paad_thesis.pdf).
+This software was developed for my Master's Thesis at NYU's Music Technology program.
+The document can be found [here](http://alexgraham.net/paad/graham_paad_thesis.pdf).

 ## Overview
 PAAD is a tool that allows you to design procedural audio assets and easily export them for use in game engines.